physrisk/website-source/articles/2013/aleksejus-kononovicius-socializmas-ir-kapitalizmas-kinetiniuose-modeliuose.md

 We refer to this model as "simple" capitalism model, because it is possible to obtain better taxation rules.
 If we would like to completely avoid bankruptcy we could require that the debt would be repaid by particles with positive energy.
-In such case we can rewrite \[eqref id="capitalismkitos"\] as:
+In such case we can rewrite
+\eqref{capitalismkitos} as:

 \begin{equation}